Evidence-based digital tools for health. Understand. Empower. Improve.

 We’ve developed digital health tools for a wide variety of therapeutic areas, including oncology, endocrinology, psychiatry, and orphan diseases.
-These tools were developed for patients, family caregivers and healthcare professionals.
-They focused on education, empowerment, improving decision-making and changing behaviors for the long-term.
+These tools have been developed for patients, family caregivers and healthcare professionals.
+They focus on education, empowerment, improving decision-making and changing behaviors for the long-term.
 See our portfolio to learn more!

 MindBytes' publications and academic disseminations

-Over the years we have invested significantly in research and development.
+Despite being relatively young, we’ve achieved a lot as a team in the last few years.
+We have invested significantly in research and development.
 Together with our research collaborators, we have published numerous manuscripts, abstracts, and theses validating our methods and the impact of our evidence-based digital health tools.
 Explore our dissemination activities further below by clicking on the location points.
 (For optimal responsiveness, please use a computer).

 DA = decision aid, PROMs = patient-reported outcome measures, RA = rheumatoid arthritis, RCT = randomized controlled trial, SBIT = scenario-based interactive tool